metalcycling/openstructure/modules/io/doc/profile.rst

     :type: bool

-    Only relevant when reading PDB format.
-When set to true, reads CONECT statements and applies them in the pdb reader.
-This can result in hydrogen bonds salt bridges etc. to be connected.
+    Only relevant when reading files in PDB format.
+When set to true, reads CONECT statements and applies them in the PDB reader.
+This can result in hydrogen bonds, salt bridges etc. to be connected.
 Check the PDB format definition for more info.
-This may cause issues in subsequent processing with the processor as we suddenly have two places where connectivity is built.
-For the use case of valid CONECT statements for all hetatms, you may want to disable processing of bonds between them in :attr:`ost.conop.Processor.connect_hetatm`
+This may cause issues in subsequent processing, such as bonds being overriden, or extra, inconsistent bonds, as the processor suddenly has two separate sources of connectivity.
+    For the use case where the input PDB file contains valid CONECT statements for all hetatms, you may want to disable processing of bonds between them in :attr:`ost.conop.Processor.connect_hetatm`

   .. attribute:: processor